darkquasar/book.threathunterz.com/dabook/docs/incident-response/chapter-01/ir12-decision-making-models.md

 authors: "Diego Perez (@darkquassar)"
 ---

-# Risk and Decision Making Models
+# Risk and Decision Making

 Incident Response is the practical operationalization of risk, i.e., a structured approach to tactical cyber operations in the context of uncertainty and ambiguity.
 In this section, we will lay out some decision making models and their implications.

-# Decision Making Models
+# Decision Making Frameworks and Models

 Decision making is usually classed as a *rational process* by which intelligent agents select a course of action based on projected scenarios and goals.
 Despite the previous sentence's encompassing definition, there are many aspects that are not self-evident: whether emotion and intuition play a role in decision making, whether our action course needs to be perfectly planned before any execution attempts or whether it accepts margins of error, whether our criteria are flexible or not, etc. A decision that is rational to one actor might not be so to another one simply because their criteria for what constitutes a logical choice differs.
 For some, *best course of action* means a perfectly orchestrated sequence where failure to execute one of the steps in the chain means the whole plan falls through.
 For others, *best course of action* can be interpreted as a *satisfactory* plan that does not produce the maximum return in exchange for its execution, but generates a "good enough" outcome.
 What is it then, that we mean when we talk about *best course of action*?
 To define this, we first need to clarify what constitutes the rationale (or rationality) by which choices are evaluated.